 is a moon") is not sufficient to uniquely identify the intended

-purpose may not be
+sufficient information for one purpose may not be

 sufficient information for another purpose.
 Pat Hayes has several